Charitable deduction guide for 2025 taxes | Vanguard Charitable

 How does charitable giving play into your tax deductions?
 For professional advisors, how can you ensure you’re supporting your clients’ charitable giving and tax goals?

-Review these must-know factors of 2023 tax trends to discover how to make the most of the charitable giving you did and plan for the year ahead.
+Review these must-know 2025 tax trends to discover how to make the most of the charitable giving you did and plan for the year ahead.

 RateFor unmarried individuals, taxable income overFor married individuals filing joint returns, taxable income overFor heads of households, taxable income over